 Passionate sailors choose a monohull over a catamaran because they’re built with sailing as their primary purpose.
 The act of heeling gets the adrenaline going.
 People who love to sail find the flat sailing of a catamaran uneventful and boring!

 In a monohull, if the wind is coming from the direction you want to head in, you can cross it in smaller angles, covering less ground than you would in a catamaran.
 It’s easier to sail close to the wind in a monohull.

 Monohulls tack quickly and easily with the ability to turn tightly.
 In a catamaran, due to its lighter weight, you carve through the tack rather than making a sharp directional turn as you would in a monohull.

-Many of the Monohulls in our fleet have the same number of berths as catamarans; however, they cost less to hire.
+Many of the Monohulls in our fleet have the same berths as catamarans; however, they cost less to hire.

 It’s obvious when you see a monohull or a catamaran next to each other that the living space in a cat is more significant because of the square design.
-Some people find the sailing yacht living area too cramped, but if you are a small group, this shouldn't be an issue.
+Some people find the sailing yacht living area too cramped, but this shouldn’t be an issue if you are a small group.
 In the Whitsundays, you’ll be above deck most of the time anyway.

 The main indoor living space of a monohull is below the waterline.
 You need to take steep, narrow stairs down below to access the kitchen and lounge.
 The stairs can be tricky with little kids.

 The closed-in living space of a monohull can feel a bit restrictive, especially when you’re in the Whitsundays and you want to be taking in the scenery as much as possible.

 The inside living spaces can be harder to ventilate with fresh air.
-Fans have been installed on our vessels, and some come with air-con for summer.
+Fans have been installed on our vessels; some come with air-con for summer however there are limitations on when these can be used (chat to staff when booking).

 Monohulls are more prone to rock and roll when anchored.